Defiance (punk band)

 Defiance are an American anarcho street punk band from Portland, Oregon, formed in 1993.
 Their discography includes five EPs, four albums, and one album of out of print and rare songs.
 They have been cited as major influences on bands such as Anti-Flag and The Unseen.

 History

-In the winter of 1993, members from the bands Deprived, Unamused and Resist formed the first line-up of Defiance, with Tony and Alaric on vocals, Mike on guitar and vocals, Kelly on bass and Eric on drums.
+In the winter of 1993, members from the bands Deprived, Unamused and Resist formed the first line-up of Defiance, with Tony Mengis and Alaric Brown on vocals, Mike Arroant on guitar and vocals, Kelly Halliburton on bass and Eric Alukonis on drums.
 Shortly after, the band entered the studio to record what would later become the first two EPs: Defiance and Burn, both released on Consensus Reality, label property of Kelly, bassist of the band.
-After releasing the self-titled the band did a U.S. tour, shortly after the tour ended Tony left the band, so Mike and Alaric shared vocal duties for the Burn EP.
+After releasing the self-titled the band did a U.S. tour.
+Shortly after the tour ended Tony left the band, so Mike and Alaric shared vocal duties for the Burn EP.